 Temperature coefficient of resistance is the measure of change in electrical resistance of any substance per degree of temperature change.
 As I wrote in the page under title resistance variation with temperature that electrical resistance of every substance changes with change in its temperature.

-In electrical engineering or in electronics, we know that resistance of a wire or a conductor changes with temperature.
-Although, it is desired that resistance should remain constant and it should be independent of the temperature.
-Thus, the change of resistance per degree change in temperature is called Temperature Coefficient of resistance, normally it is represented by a symbol Alpha.
+In electrical engineering or in electronics, we realize that resistance of a wire or a conductor changes with temperature.
+Although, it is wanted that resistance should remain constant and it should be independent of the temperature.
+Subsequently, the difference in resistance per degree change in temperature is called temperature coefficient of resistance, normally it is represented by a symbol Alpha.

 Table of Contents